-(2) Protocol regarding statistics to be provided to the shop steward
+(2) Protocol regarding statistics to be provided to the shop steward piecework contract until the end of the trial period, cf. clause 15, (Prod/week/man/piecework).

 The parties agree that the following statistics must be provided to the shop steward.